ironsmile/euterpe/README.md

 ### Artist Image

-HTTPMS supports getting artist images.
+Euterpe could build a database with artists' images.
+Which it could then be used throughout the interfaces.
 Here are all the methods for managing it through the API.

 #### Get Artist Image